yezizheng/ImageShare/readme.md

 * Associate users and comments
 * Save author's name to a comment automatically

-##Users + Campgrounds
+##Users + posts
-* Prevent an unauthenticated user from creating a campground
+* Prevent an unauthenticated user from creating a post
-* Save username+id to newly created campground
+* Save username+id to newly created post

 TODOS